International Relations Center

 • Public Interest: Founder

-• Council on Foreign Relations: Lifetime Member (1972-present)
+• Council on Foreign Relations: Member (1972-2009)

 • National Interest: Founder and Publisher (1985-2001)

-• American Enterprise Institute: John M. Olin Distinguished Fellow (1988-present)
+• American Enterprise Institute: John M. Olin Distinguished Fellow (1988-2009)

 • New York University Graduate School of Business Administration: Professor of Social Thought (1969-1988)